cjw6k/dotfiles/README.md

 * I do not do ai, crypto, or mobile.
 * I am working on cloud in my free time.
 * I use Windows: 10 as my main workstation and 11 on a laptop.
-* I use Linux: alpine, gentoo, debian, and ubuntu.
+* I use Linux: alpine, gentoo, debian, ubuntu and centos.
 In Docker, WSL2, VM, VPS, and on bare metal.
 * I use BSD.
 * I do not use MacOS.
 I will someday.